Alvi-Rahman/OpenInnovationAI/README.md

 - **NumPy**: For numerical operations and image manipulation.
 - **Matplotlib**: For color mapping.
 - **Pydantic**: For request and response validation.

-## Deployment to the Cloud (AWS)

-- Create a DocumentDB instance on AWS
-- Test the connection and create the DB as mentioned earlier
-- Then create a ELB application with necessary permissions and credentials
-- Install `aws` CLI and use `aws configure` to set configurations (Can also use `SSO`)
-- Also install `pip install awsebcli` inside the project